Important announcement

 Appendix A – Further information

-Abandoned vehicles – Information on legislation and Council processes relating to abandoned vehicles in East Dunbartonshire can be accessed on the Council’s website, with an online form available to report such a matter: It should be noted that the definition of a motor vehicle within the legislation does not cover caravans that are not attached to a motor vehicle.
+Abandoned vehicles – Information on legislation and Council processes relating to abandoned vehicles in East Dunbartonshire can be accessed on the Abandoned vehicles web page, with an online form available to report such a matter: It should be noted that the definition of a motor vehicle within the legislation does not cover caravans that are not attached to a motor vehicle.
 Therefore, the Council do not have the powers to move caravans in the same way it can for abandoned vehicles.

 Air Quality Management Area - An Air Quality Management Area is declared when there is an exceedance or likely exceedance of a Scottish air quality objective.
 East Dunbartonshire has two such areas, declared for exceedances of levels of Nitrogen Dioxide (NO2) and small particulate matter (PM10).
 Air quality has improved in both areas in recent years.
-More information can be accessed on the Council’s website:
+More information can accessed on the Pollution page.

 Where a house or flat is newly built, or formed by sub-division of an existing property, the responsibility for the provision of parking lies with the developer unless specifically agreed otherwise by East Dunbartonshire Council in advance of the works taking place.